 4.5 Artificial Rearing

-Note: Animal Welfare Approved acknowledges the fact that in the majority of instances no human interactions with bison calves are possible or desired.
+Note: AGW acknowledges the fact that in the majority of instances no human interactions with bison calves are possible or desired.
 If a calf has to be artificially reared the following standards apply

 4.5.8 Milk replacer containing antibiotics, growth promoters and/or any animal by-products aside from milk protein is prohibited.